jerrychen017/fridge-food-tracker/README.md

 <h2>ITERATION 2</h2>

+![App_Server_Screenshot](./docs/Pictures/App_Server_Screenshot_2019_10-08.png)

 We've implemented manual data entry as our first feature.

-![App_Server_Screenshot](./docs/Pictures/App_Server_Screenshot_2019_10-08.png)

-We have unit tests written for Fridge, ItemList, and Item.
+We have unit tests written for Fridge, ItemList, and Item, and we have functional tests in Postman for our server.